It’s a powdery, sometimes colorful, mess. Nothing cramps your printer’s style more than a leaky toner cartridge.

 DON’T DO IT!

 Seriously, toner dust has an electronic charge that can short out household vacuum cleaners.
-Do the job right.
+Do the job right and you’ll have a clean toner cartridge.
+This is how to clean a toner cartridge.
 Start by gathering the supplies below.

 Supplies Needed To Clean A Toner Spill